Standing Desks vs. Sit-Stand Converters: Which Is Right for You?

-Let’s be clear: standing all day is not better than sitting all day.
-The research consistently shows that alternating between sitting and standing is what actually reduces back pain and improves energy levels.
-Aim for a 3:1 ratio โ 45 minutes sitting, 15 minutes standing per hour.
+Let me be clear about something: standing all day is not better than sitting all day.
+I learned this the hard way after spending my first week with a standing setup on my feet for 6+ hours straight.
+The research backs this up — alternating between sitting and standing is what actually reduces back pain and improves energy levels.
+I aim for a 3:1 ratio now: 45 minutes sitting, 15 minutes standing per hour.
+That seems to be the sweet spot for my lower back.

 Electric sit-stand desks replace your entire desk and move the whole surface up and down.
-They’re the most seamless option.
+Based on specs, independent reviews, and user reports, they’re the cleanest solution if you can swing the cost and setup.

 Sit-Stand Converters